Vennila Kabadi Kuzhu: Critical reception

 Pavithra Srinivasan of Rediff.com wrote, "With its superb ensemble cast and script, Vennila Kabaddi Kuzhu scores the match-point".
 Sify wrote, "The film has a tight script but does not break new ground, nor does it tell a dramatically different story.
 But what it does have is a very clean screenplay with all the typical elements of a good sports film in place".
 The Times of India wrote, "On the whole, Vennila Kabbadi Kuzhu is a movie that is different from commercial [clichés] ushering hope and confidence in Tamil cinema".
 Malathi Rangarajan of The Hindu wrote, "Transcending languages and boundaries the theme of a losing sport team’s fight to the finish attracts filmgoers.
 And when a loser rises from ignominy and disgrace to win laurels there’s nothing like it for the viewer!
 Films made on this premise have almost always worked".

+Remakes and sequels

+Vennila Kabbadi Kuzhu was remade in Telugu as Bheemili Kabaddi Jattu (2010) and in Hindi as Badlapur Boys (2014) with Saranya Mohan repeating her role in both.
+A sequel Vennila Kabaddi Kuzhu 2, also directed by Suseenthiran, was released in 2019.